pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 `supervisorctl restart all`

-You can find more info on this in the [Only Office knowledge base](https://helpcenter.onlyoffice.com/installation/docs-configure-jwt.aspx).
+You can find more info on this in the [ONLYOFFICE knowledge base](https://helpcenter.onlyoffice.com/installation/docs-configure-jwt.aspx).

 ### Changes seems to be missed after save

 We have noticed that documents are only pushed back to Pydio Cells, when _everybody_ closes the opened document.
 This can lead to nasty behaviour and data loss.

-You should configure your docker image manually to workaround this (for further details, please refer to the [OnlyOffice online documentation](https://api.onlyoffice.com/editors/save)) by performing the following:
+You should configure your docker image manually to workaround this (for further details, please refer to the [ONLYOFFICE online documentation](https://api.onlyoffice.com/editors/save)) by performing the following:

 - Ssh to the target server